 Download CyberGhost VPN and get all the security features you need to safeguard your digital life.
 1 CyberGhost VPN subscription keeps your identity and data safe across all your devices.

 Yes, but only if you switch to trusted DNS servers.
 The most popular public DNS providers are Cloudflare and Google DNS.
 You’re safer online when you change your DNS with a VPN, though, since you’ll keep ISPs, third parties, and cybercriminals from spying on your private browsing data.

 Consider CyberGhost VPN.
 We’ll shield your online identity with end-to-end security on all your devices.

 A DNS changer app changes your DNS from the default settings (your ISP’s DNS servers) to a third-party DNS address.
 That’ll improve your browsing speed and your security.
 That said, it doesn’t encrypt your data and you’re still a target for snoopers.

 A VPN app like CyberGhost can offer better protection.
 CyberGhost VPN offers you superfast worldwide servers, a Smart DNS feature, a fail-proof Kill Switch, automatic Wi-Fi protection, and much more.
 Get CyberGhost VPN now and try it risk-free with our 45-day money-back guarantee.

 It directs your DNS requests from your ISP’s DNS servers to third-party DNS servers.
 That means the third-party DNS will translate a domain name like cyberghost.com into a numerical IP address, not your ISP’s DNS.

-Changing your DNS can improve your security, give you a speed boost, and allow access to restricted websites.
-Contact our 24/7 customer support if you need any help changing your DNS.
+Changing your DNS can improve your security, give you a speed boost, and gives you the ability to visit previously restricted websites.
+Contact our 24/7 Customer Support if you need any help changing your DNS.